 Occasional migrant and winter visitor, also a few seen in late summer.

 Annual in small numbers in recent years, no more than two or three in the county per year.

-15 county records up to the end of 1999 when the species was removed from the IRBC rarities list.
+15 county records since first recorded in the county in 1955 up to the end of 1999 when the species was removed from the IRBC rarities list.

 Analysis of these records show the following:

-Distribution: can be found in Europe, the Middle East and north Africa.
+Global Distribution: Europe, the Middle East and north Africa.
 It is resident in much of southern Europe, on the coasts of the Mediterranean, Black Sea and Caspian Sea, on the Azores and Madeira, Portugal, and on the Canary Islands.
 Spain.
-Wintering grounds include the coast of south-west Asia (breeders from the steppes), most of the European coast up to Denmark and the coast of Africa from Western Sahara through tho the eastern Mediterranean.
+Wintering grounds include the coast of south-west Asia (breeders from the steppes), most of the European coast up to Denmark and the coast of Africa from Western Sahara through to the eastern Mediterranean.
 (Birdlife International)

 2007 1st Winter, Youghal Refuse Tip, 24th February to 6th March.

 Global Distribution: can be found in eastern Europe, the Middle East, north-west Africa and central Asia.
 It is resident in much of the Black Sea and Caspian Sea.
 It also seasonally breeds from the Black Sea, across the north of the Caspian Sea to eastern Kazakhstan, and on the central Asian steppes.
 Wintering grounds include the coast of south-west Asia (breeders from the steppes), the north-west coast of Africa, and around the Arabian Peninsula up to north-west India.
 (Birdlife International)